twolfson/twolfson.com/articles/taken-for-granted-regression-tests.md

 });
 ```

-Unfortunately, our test suite is naive and misses the bug.
+Unfortunately, our test suite is naive and misses the issue.
 We release our library as `0.1.0` and after a week, we get a bug report that someone's image is being cropped.
 The bug itself is known as a *regression*.

-We can fix the issue and release it, but we should want to prevent the issue from happening again.
+We could fix the issue and release it, but we should want to prevent the issue from happening again.
 This is known as a *regression test*.

-First, we will write our test first to verify we have reproduced the bug.
+First, we will write our test first which should fail, verifying we have reproduced the bug.

 ```js
 describe('An image with uneven dimensions', function () {